(and how to deal with them!)

 Why do so many Depersonalization / Derealization sufferers have so many fears in common?

-Why is it so common for DP sufferers that amongst all of their many anxious thoughts, they have a specific fear that can feel like the hardest to tackle?
+And why do people so often have one specific fear that can feel like the hardest to tackle?

-I recently received an email from a depersonalization sufferer who said that, while he was recovering well, there was one specific fear that he could never seem to shake.
+I recently received an email from a depersonalization / derealization sufferer who said that, while he was recovering well, there was one specific fear that he could never seem to shake.

 What was this persistent fear?
 Driving his car.

-He had carefully and consistently implemented the rules outlined in my book and was seeing fantastic results, experiencing virtually no anxiety / dp in his day to day life.
-However, when he sat into his car it would invariably trigger a panic attack and feelings of depersonalization seemingly out of nowhere.
+He had carefully and consistently implemented the rules outlined in my book and was seeing fantastic results, experiencing virtually no anxiety / DPDR in his day to day life.
+However, when he sat into his car it would invariably trigger a panic attack and feelings of depersonalization, seemingly out of nowhere.

-He contacted me in a state of extreme worry, deeply concerned that this specific fear was permanently ingrained and that no matter how much progress he made, he’d never be able to escape it, and therefore, never really be able to escape DP.
+He contacted me in a state of extreme worry, deeply concerned that this specific fear was permanently ingrained and that no matter how much progress he made, he’d never be able to escape it, and therefore, never really be able to recover from Depersonalization and Derealization.

 It sounds scary, but none of this was surprising to me in the least.
-It’s incredibly common for people with anxiety / dp to experience, in the midst of all their smaller fears and anxious thoughts, one single fear that’s quite intense and particularly difficult to shake.
+It’s incredibly common for people with DPDR to experience, in the midst of all their smaller fears and anxious thoughts, one single fear that’s quite intense and particularly difficult to shake.

 In fact, I experienced this myself.
 My fear was of travelling abroad.

-I was only when I referred back to my own rules that I realised what was actually happening.
+I was only when I looked at the situation from a non-anxious perspective that I realized what was actually happening.

 How could I do that?
 By going headlong into the fear!

-There’s nothing special about it and you can overwrite that association, just as you can with every other association -- and recover 100% from depersonalization.
+There’s nothing special about it and you can always overwrite that association, just as you can with every other association and recover 100% from Depersonalization and Derealization.